HendrikSchoettle/AlbumPilot/README.md

 The plugin currently does not display the number of thumbnails generated during Step 2 (Thumbnail Generation) within the user interface.
 This information is recorded and available in the log file (`album_pilot.log`), but it is not shown in the progress panel of the plugin UI.
 Future updates may improve UI feedback to include this data for better transparency.

 Originally, the synchronization progress was intended to be freshly initialized at each start, resetting all counters and states.
 However, at present, progress is currently stored between runs to attempt resuming where it left off.
 This approach is however not reliable and sometimes resets the states as intended.
 Contributions or suggestions for a fix are welcome.

+When generating video posters via the built-in VideoJS plugin tools (“Generate missing posters”) for videos that have been processed with AlbumPilot, it is necessary to check "Update Metadata" as some metadata will not be generated or updated by AlbumPilot.

 ## Installation